balena-io/docs/pages/faq/troubleshooting/faq.md

 __Note:__ If you do not see an option to choose a starter or microservices application type, a multicontainer compatible OS version has not yet been released for the selected device type.

 If you are running a Docker-in-Docker setup, which builds a single application container on the resin.io servers but has a `docker-compose.yml` file at the root of the project, you'll want to rename the file to something like `dind-compose.yml`.
 Then when you run Docker Compose in your container, you can use the `-f` flag with the new file name: `docker-compose -f dind-compose.yml up`.

+##### Can I mix device types in an application?

+It is possible to have devices of [different types][device-types] in the same application, as long as the devices share the same architecture.
+For example, you could have an application with both Raspberry Pi 3 and BeagleBone Black devices, as they both use an ARMv7 processor.
+However, you could not have any Intel NUC devices as part of the same application, as those devices have x86-64 processors.

+Regardless of type, all devices in your application will get the same container images.
+This means that if you have mixed device types you'll need to use an architecture-specific [base image][base-image] in your [Dockerfile][dockerfile], rather than one based on device type.

 ##### How do I push a new git repo to an application?
 If you have pushed a repository called `project-A` to your application and at a later stage you would like to push a new project called `project-B`, you can do this by adding the application remote (`git remote add resin <USERNAME>@git.resin.io:<USERNAME>/<APPNAME>.git`) to `project-B`'s local repository.
 You can then easily push `project-B` to your application by just doing `git push resin master -f`.
 The extra `-f` on the command forces the push and resets the git history on the git remote on resin.io's backend.
 You should now have `project-B` running on all the devices in the application fleet.
 Note that once you have successfully switched to `project-B` you no longer need to add the `-f` on every push, for more info check out the docs on [forced git pushes](https://git-scm.com/docs/git-push#git-push--f).